AdobeDocs/experience-platform.en/help/landing/ui-guide.md

 The top navigation bar in the Platform UI displays the IMS Organization you are currently signed into, and provides several important controls.

-![](./images/user-guide/homepage-top-nav-bar.png)

 On the left side of the navigation bar is the Adobe Experience Platform logo.
 Selecting this will bring you back to the Platform UI home screen.

+![](./images/user-guide/homepage-top-nav-bar.png)

+### IMS Organization switcher

 The first item on the right side of the navigation bar is the **IMS Organization switcher**.